gnafit/gna/doc/source/example.rst

   may be used, for example, to iterate the transformation;
 - ``transformation.name`` will give access to input or output named ``name`` of the transformation.
-If there is input and output with the same name, it will rase an exception.
+If there is input and output with the same name, it will raise an exception.
 In this case more qualified access is required: ``transformation.inputs.name`` or ``transformation.outputs.name``.
 Again, ``inputs`` and ``outputs`` are dict-like objects and may be used for iteration.